nathan-barry/nathan.rs/content/posts/favorite-books.md

     title="Deng Xiaoping and the Transformation of China" author="Ezra F. Vogel"
     special="true"
     description="I honestly had no idea how much knowledge I lacked over contemporary Chinese history and politics until after reading this.
 This makes me give the neo-liberalists some more slack since it really did seem like China was liberalizing after the sino-soviet split and the opening of China to western markets.
 Deng was flying a large ship through a crunched alleyway with little room for error.
-The fact that he started China's path to such rapid economic development while maintaining a strong grip over the country, especially when the Soviet Union was collapsing in on itself, is a grand achievement in of itself and is a testament to the keen leadership he provided while at the helm.>}}
+The fact that he started China's path to such rapid economic development while maintaining a strong grip over the country, especially when the Soviet Union was collapsing in on itself, is a grand achievement in of itself and is a testament to the keen leadership he provided while at the helm.">}}

 {{< book
     title="The Metamorphosis"